 A patriarchal bargain is a decision to accept gender rules that disadvantage women in exchange for whatever power one can wrest from the system.
 It is an individual strategy designed to manipulate the system to one’s best advantage, but one that leaves the system itself intact.
 Williams is making a patriarchal bargain, exchanging her sex appeal for the heightened degree of fame and greater earning power we give to women who play by these rules (e.g., Kim Kardashian).
 Don’t be too quick to judge; nearly 100% of women do this to some degree.

 But once women appear to have acquiesced to the idea that their bodies are public property, their bodies are treated as public property.
 Others, then, feel that they have the right to comment on, evaluate, and even control their bodies.
 Williams made her body public, the logic goes, therefore anything that happens to it is her fault.
 This is why the bargain is patriarchal.
 Williams will be excoriated for her unwillingness to defer to the male gaze if she refuses to trade on her sex appeal.
-But if she does make this trade, she’ll be the first against the wall if anything bad happens to her.Lisa Wade is a professor of sociology at Occidental College.
+But if she does make this trade, she’ll be the first against the wall if anything bad happens to her.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.